News & Resources

 A word about the fine print

 The fact of the matter is the devil is in the details.
-In other words, the fine print will give you all the details regarding purchase protection and extended warranty coverage.
+In other words, the fine print will give you all the details on purchase protection and extended warranty coverage.

-If you are interested in taking advantage of purchase protection and extended warranties, be sure to read the fine print of your credit card agreement.
 It will be more challenging to take advantage of these perks if you consider them as an afterthought.
-This is because you may have overlooked the necessary documentation or requirements to make a claim.
+Lastly, making a claim may be a challenge as you may have overlooked the necessary documentation or requirements to make a claim.

 Make the most of your purchases